Sensual Vanilla- the World's Oldest Aphrodisiac

 Even today, vanilla seeds will not multiply without the companionship of an important fungi.
 Growers must depend on cuttings to inseminate new plants.

 5. Modern studies show that Vanilla does excite

 Modern medical studies show that consumption of tantalizing vanilla increases adrenaline levels, a hormone that is naturally elevated when we’re excited.

 Ready to try it out?
-Learn more about our Spiced Vanilla Glaze Massage Oil.
+Try our simply irresistible- and edible- Spiced Vanilla Glaze Massage Oil.

 aphrodisiac, mexico, Nature's Finest Ingredients, orchid, plant therapy, spice, vanilla